mirage/mirage-www/tmpl/blog/introducing-irmin.md

 to commit a conflicting transaction in more traditional transactional databases).
 Having access to the common ancestors makes a great difference when designing new merge functions, as usually no modification is required to the data-structure itself.
-At the opposite, the usual approach is more invasive as it requires to enrich the data-structure itself to carry more information about the operation history, see for instance the [conflict-free replicated datatypes][crdt], which relies on unbounded vector clocks.
+In contrast, the conventional approach is more invasive as it requires the data structure to carry more information about the operation history (for instance [conflict-free replicated datatypes][crdt], which relies on unbounded vector clocks).

-We started to design interesting data structure equipped with a 3-way merge, as counters, [queues][merge-queues] and ropes.
+We have thus been designing interesting data structure equipped with a 3-way merge, such as counters, [queues][merge-queues] and ropes.

 This is what the implementation of distributed and mergeable counters looks like: